timothy-r/Photos/README.md

 Photos
 ======

-An online photo viewer app
+A photo viewer app built with Laravel